sjones6/funcatron/CONTRIBUTING.md

 * Watch files for changes, run tests, and restart the example project: `node watcher.js`
 * run tests with mocha: `npm test`
-* For VS Code users: there's a few launch scripts bundled
+* For VS Code users: there's a few launch scripts bundled in `.vscode` directory